 These are a few facts for you:

-- I was born in the United States and graduated from Rice University and the Georgetown University Law Center.
+- I was born in the United States and earned a bachelor’s degree from Rice University and a law degree from Georgetown University.

 - For the last twenty-five years or so I have lived in Hong Kong, Singapore, and Bangkok.